 - garlic cloves

 Oh, and a cast iron skillet.
+It’s a crucial component to the perfectly seared pork chop.

 - Season the pork very generously.
 Be liberal with that salt!